 Yes, mukti, has always been the highest goal in our culture.
 It is said that India was once a land of 33 million Gods and Goddesses.
 This tells us how vast and greatly we as a people, a culture were impacted by the significant touch of spirituality.

-And for finding God, truth or whatever you may want to call it many of us go on the spiritual journeys for satiating our religious fervour.
+And for finding God, truth, or whatever you may want to call it many of us go on spiritual journeys for satiating our religious fervor.
 Let’s explore some of the most popular pilgrimage sites.

 Out of the seven holy places, Haridwar carries a great spiritual significance.
 And this is also the place where the Ganga river enters the Indo-Gangetic planes for the first time.
 Moreover, there are also many mythological stories which depict how the drops of Amrit had spilled on this very land while Garuda was carrying them.